Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we have introduced an AMGe approach for $H(\ucurl)$ and $H(\div)$ formulations.
 It involves the construction of coarse de Rham sequences on agglomerated meshes, the use of hybrid (Hiptmair) smoothers, and state-of-the-art auxiliary space multigrid solvers, HYPRE AMS and ADS, for the coarsest level.
 The methods are described in detail using the exterior calculus framework, which allows for a unified (independent of the number of space dimensions) presentation of the local problems that need be solved to construct the hierarchy of de Rham sequences.
 A key characteristic of the AMGe technique implemented in ParELAG is that the de Rham sequences at each level of the hierarchy possess the same properties and structures that are defined at the finite element levels, including boundary attributes, exterior derivative operators, co-chain projectors, and interpolation operators between spaces.
 The paper also provide an overview of the ParELAG implementation of the above methods.
 The numerical results presented here demonstrate the good performance and weak scaling properties of ParELAG, comparable to the state-of-the-art $H(\ucurl)$ and $H(\div)$ solvers in HYPRE.
 A potential limitation of the current implementation is that ParELAG does not, yet, admit agglomerated elements that are shared or redistributed between processors.
-The development of such functionality is a currently ongoing work.
-Future work also include the implementation of AMGe variants of the hybridization and static condensation techniques in \cite{2019HybridizationHdiv,2020PreconditionerIP,2020PreconditionerMortar} for solving the coarsest $H(\div)$ problems.
+The development of such functionality is a currently ongoing work, which would also allow us to exploit the improved scaling of deep AMGe cycles.
+Future work also includes the implementation of AMGe variants of the hybridization and static condensation techniques in \cite{2019HybridizationHdiv,2020PreconditionerIP,2020PreconditionerMortar} for solving the coarsest $H(\div)$ problems.